NEUIR/Uncode/README.md

 ### Eval Case

-This is an example of evaluation on the HumanEval dataset using PC-sampler.
+This is an example of evaluation on the HumanEval dataset using Uɴᴄᴏᴅᴇ.
 And you can run the change the `--task` and `--mode` to evaluate on other datasets and decoding methods.

 ```bash